mesosphere/dcos-docs-site/pages/services/prometheus/0.1.0-2.3.1/install/install.md

    dcos package install prometheus --cli
    ```

+Below is the default prometheus configuration and should not be changed, by default below configuration does auto discovery of agent nodes of your cluster and monitors via file sd.

+Apart from monitoring agent nodes , default configuration also provides feature to monitor master node via DNS SD configurations.

+global:
+ scrape_interval:     15s "Set the scrape interval to every 15 seconds.
+Default is every 1 minute"
+ evaluation_interval: 15s "Evaluate rules every 15 seconds.
+The default is every 1 minute"

+  scrape_timeout is set to the global default (10s).
+"A scrape configuration containing exactly one endpoint to scrape:
+ Here it's Prometheus itself"

+scrape_configs:
+ - job_name: 'dcos-metrics'    " All master nodes are available at master.mesos via their A record"

+   dns_sd_configs:
+     - names: ['master.mesos']
+       type: 'A'
+       port: 61091    " All agent nodes are written regularly to discovery/agents.json"

+   file_sd_configs:
+     - files: ['discovery/agents.json']

+rule_files:
+   " set of rule files to read alerting rules from"
+   -  'rules.yml'

+"Alert manager target sample , target field should have alert manager endpoint where you want to fire alerts from your prometheus server"
+alerting:
+ alertmanagers:
+   - static_configs:
+     - targets: ['alertmanager.prometheus.l4lb.thisdcos.directory:9093']

 ## Installing HA-alert manager with base build :

-   By default , prometheus will launch HA-prometheus server and to spin up with HA-Alert manager , alert manager check box need to be checked.
+   By default , prometheus will launch HA-prometheus server and to spin up with HA-Alert manager ,you would require to ensure you have node count of alert manager configuration set to 2 and you would need to pass alert manager target as endpoints to your prometheus server as explained in above section as default configuration

 ## Installing HA-Prometheus without Alert Manager and point to HA-Alert Manager launched with base build:

- To install HA-Prometheus without alert manager , alert manager check box not to be checked under alert manager config.
+ To install HA-Prometheus without alert manager , alert manager node count would require to be made zero under.
  To point HA-Prometheus server to base\first build HA-Alert manger,we require to pass alert manager endpoint as target for each of HA-Prometheus services we run under prometheus configuration yml.

-## Installing HA-global prometheus

-To federate data from slave prometheus to global prometheus,HA-global prometheus is requird to be installed.
-To install global prometheus, you would require to mention global prometheus specific configuration changes to prometheus yml and slave prometheus end points needs to be passed as target with in single quotes comma separated.

-Note: mention global prometheus configuration only when you require federation else its not recommended to be checked.
+Example :
+alerting:
+ alertmanagers:
+   - static_configs:
+     - targets: ['alertmanager.prometheus.l4lb.thisdcos.directory:9093']

 ## Install HA-Prometheus standalone with no linkage to Alert Manager\Global Prometheus:

-To Install HA-Prometheus server without alert manager\global prometheus , you should not check on alert manager check box , alert manager target check box and should not put global prometheus configuration.
+To Install HA-Prometheus server without alert manager\global prometheus , you should not be configuring alert manager targets under prometheus yml and should not pass any federation configuration to prometheus yml.

 With these configuration HA-Prometheus server would be launched without pointing to HA-Alert Manager.